alanning/meteor-trace/README.md

 # meteor-trace
-Log client-side Meteor collection and template events
+Log client-side Meteor collection and template events to the browser console.

 ### Install package